- 10 Ways to Extend Your Season with Protected Cultivation

 - Winter-Harvest Crops | Planting Chart for a Seamless Winter Harvest

 Most important, protected cultivation strategies can help you spread out your workload over time.
 That means less stress and burnout in summer's heat, more enjoyable farming in pleasant weather.
-The ultimate goal, of course, is to increase revenue.
-Most growers who have adopted these practices are amazed at how much additional income can be derived from the use of these inexpensive structures and products.
+For those who farm for a living, season extension helps increase revenue.
+Most growers who adopt these practices are pleased by the additional income derived from the relatively low investment in these structures and products.

 - Plant cold-loving crops in a high tunnel in January and February, and cover with row cover on hoops.